Return-to-Work (RTW) Programs Can Reduce Your Insurance Costs

 1. Failure to manage the higher number of employees covered by the ADAAA.
 An expanded definition of disability has increased the number of employees under the ADA to the point that some attorneys advise against fighting disability claims.

 3. Ignoring co-morbidities.
-Health issues that complicate or delay an employee's recovery (such as diabetes, obesity, and hypertension) can increase Comp claims.
+Health issues that complicate or delay an employee's recovery (such as diabetes, obesity, and hypertension) can increase comp claims.

 5. Reluctance to set transitional assignments because employees "might get reinjured."
 It's even riskier to have them stay at home and develop a "disability attitude" that extends the absence and boosts costs.